John Newfong: Other roles

 He was a board member of the Aboriginal Arts Advisory Committee between 1969 and 1970 and board member of the Aboriginal Publications Foundation.

 Newfong was the public relations director of the Aboriginal Medical Service in the Sydney suburb of Redfern from 1975.
 He maintained an ongoing concern for Indigenous health throughout his life.

 He also did public relations work for Channel Nine (Cyclone Tracy phone line), the New South Wales Society for Crippled Children and National Aboriginal and Islander Health Organisation.

 He became a adviser and speechwriter for the New South Wales Government, and head of public relations at the Aboriginal Development Commission.

 Writing in The Australian in 1986, Newfong defended Aboriginal legal services from attacks by the Police Federation of Australia, who criticised government funding for those services.

 In 1993, Newfong was a lecturer at James Cook University in Townsville, where he taught journalism and media studies.
 The following year, Newfong was briefly Aboriginal policy officer for the Australian Medical Association in Canberra.

 He served on the board of the Public Broadcasting Foundation, assisting with the expansion of Aboriginal radio.

 Later life, death and legacy

 Until his death in 1999, Newfong lectured at various Australian universities on Indigenous health and government relations.

 In November 2018, he was inducted into Australia's Media Hall of Fame.

 In the annual Kennedy Awards, named after crime reporter Les Kennedy, the prize for outstanding Indigenous affairs reporting was named the John Newfong Award.

+Adrian Atkins is writing Newfong's official anthology.